Barbary corsairs: 18th–19th centuries

 Piracy was enough of a problem for some states to enter the redemption business.
 In Denmark:

 At the beginning of the 18th century, money was collected systematically in all churches, and a so-called 'slave fund' (slavekasse) was established by the state in 1715.
 Funds were brought in through a compulsory insurance sum for seafarers.
 This institution ransomed 165 slaves between 1716 and 1736.

-Between 1716 and 1754, 19 ships from Denmark-Norway were captured with 208 men; piracy was thus a serious problem for the Danish merchant fleet.
+Between 1716 and 1754, 19 ships from Denmark–Norway were captured with 208 men; piracy was thus a serious problem for the Danish merchant fleet.

+Portugal had been at war with the states of north Africa and subject to barbary pirate attacks since the Middle Ages, which prompted the creation of the Portuguese Navy.
+In 1774 however, the Portuguese Crown negotiated a peace treaty with Morocco.
+It put an end to corsair raids from that country and provided the Portuguese Navy with access to Moroccan ports from which it could fight Algerian, Tunisian and Tripolitanian piracy.
+It also opened the path for negotiations with Algiers, Tunis and Tripoli.

 Until the American Declaration of Independence in 1776, British treaties with the North African states protected American ships from the Barbary corsairs.
 During the American Revolutionary War, the Corsairs attacked American merchant vessels in the Mediterranean.
 However, on 20 December 1777, Sultan Mohammed III of Morocco issued a declaration recognizing America as an independent country, and stating that American merchant ships could enjoy safe passage into the Mediterranean and along the coast.
 The relations were formalized with the Moroccan–American Treaty of Friendship signed in 1786, which stands as the U.S.'s oldest non-broken friendship treaty with a foreign power.

+Portugal blocked Barbary ships from crossing the Strait of Gibraltar but in 1793 it negotiated a truce with Algiers which exposed American ships to attack.

 The Barbary threat led directly to the United States founding the United States Navy in March 1794.
 While the United States did secure peace treaties with the Barbary states, it was obliged to pay tribute for protection from attack.
 The burden was substantial: from 1795, the annual tribute paid to the Regency of Algiers amounted to 20% of United States federal government's annual expenditures.

 In 1798, an islet near Sardinia was attacked by the Tunisians, and more than 900 inhabitants were taken away as slaves.